hj-n/zadu/docs/development/post-0.5.1-exact-scaling-plan.md

 # Post-0.5.1 exact scaling plan

 > Status: active development record.
-PR 10-A establishes the selected-rank
+PR 10-A established the selected-rank
-> oracle and measurement gates; production execution is unchanged in that PR.
+> oracle and measurement gates.
+PR 10-B is integrating that design into the
+> production NumPy planner and provider.

 ## Objective